WHO WE ARE

 Jody was a very successful NZCF registered cat breeder for 23 years until March 2019 and now breeds Wiltshire sheep.
 She worked for Dogs NZ to enter and collate health test results, back in mid 2019 so has familiarity with the organization, people, and health testing.

 Jody’s background means she understands breeders and is skilled at communicating with clients.
 She has an Animal Care Diploma and a sound knowledge of the veterinary industry.
+Jody completed a Canine Reproduction course in 2023.

 Since March 2021 Jody has been the point of contact for all new enquiries and bookings for health testing, X-rays, semen collection, consults and import/export enquiries.